 The problem is, again, cost.
 It is just too much money to justify spending considering the results that you will receive.
 There are enough alternative companies out there for authors to use that this one just doesn't rank up.

+They also offer personalized service and will go out of their way to create any promotional service authors can dream up...for a price.
 This is the key to their value: I requested to do a promotion for a Kindle Scout campaign I was running recently and they built me a custom promotion to reach thousands of people and get tons of nominations.
 Scott and his team are responsive to requests and always willing to engage with new ideas to make their offerings even better.

 I can see great things in the future of the company, and everyone can find something to benefit them from the club.
 The problem is, if they keep jacking up their cost without improving their results they will falter and fall apart after a while.